This is a list of our most frequently-asked questions about the Adult Basic Education (ABE) courses at CapU.

 Incidental fees are charged at the beginning of each term, so anytime you register for a new term, you need to pay incidental fees.

-The CUP two-course package gives students the opportunity to take ENGL 100 (first year university English) and BENG 052 (the support course for ENGL 100 and equivalent to grade 12 English) at the same time.
+This two-course package gives students the opportunity to take ENGL 100 (first year university level English) and BENG 052 (the support course for ENGL 100 and equivalent to grade 12 English) at the same time.

 Students complete both courses in one term in an engaging and supportive lecture-based environment.
 Although BENG 052 is tuition-free, ENGL 100 is not.

-The CUP two-course package provides an excellent transition to university learning.
+This two-course package provides an excellent transition to university level writing.

 Yes, if you are already in a degree or diploma program at CapU, you can take our upgrading courses.